bengler/brow/README.md

     brow exec bundle install

+To watch all repositories for changes and automatically reload relevant apps, do:

+    brow watch

 ## Pebbles?!

 This is not the time nor place to describe the details of the pebbles spec, suffice it to say that each service